tc-functors/docs/src/content/docs/introduction/concepts.md

 description: Tc concepts
 ---

-tc has 3 core concepts: Entity Abstraction, Namespacing and Composition.
+Cloud Functors has 3 core concepts: Entity Abstraction, Namespacing and Composition.

 **Entity Abstraction**

 tc provides 8 cloud primitives or _entities_.
-These can be thought of like atoms or methods in a class.
-Entities can be defined in a cloud-agnostic way and tc has a specification for that.
+These can be thought of like atoms.
+Entities can be defined in a cloud-agnostic way.

 **Namespacing**